 Insulin is a powerful hormone that gets rid of excess glucose from your bloodstream.
 Initially, it starts storing this excess glucose, in small amounts in your muscles and liver, but once those are saturated, it turns to the adipose fat cells around your waistline to deposit this extra fat.

 Eating a diet that’s rich in refined carbohydrates leads to a vicious cycle that is very bad for your health and your weight.
 Carbohydrates are the fastest to process and release a high amount of sugar after they are broken down.
-This is also stored as fat with the help of
+This is also stored as fat with the help of insulin.
+If this storing of fat from carbohydrates continues over a long period of time, you will eventually end up with low blood pressure which will stimulate more hunger pangs.
+This, in turn, will tempt you to eat more carbs and everything is a downward spiral then onwards.

 By loading up on foods like avocado that are high in fiber and healthy fat content but low in carbs, you can be sure of being able to lose weight in a steady, healthy, effective way.
 You don’t have to keep counting calories as long as you eat healthy, wholesome meals without starving yourself.